justtakingsomenotes/mynotes/linuxbible.md

 export FLASK_APP=flaskr
 export FLASK_ENV=development
 export FLASK_DEBUG=1
+# note: the flask tutorial's "flask init-db" would reset the sqlite database
+# each time you run this script
 echo "Set the environment variables for the Flask tutorial for you."
 echo "I'm now starting the development server.
 Stop it with CTRL+C."
 flask run